 - Tort law is in place to assist the aggrieved when the criminal justice system does not fully remedy the situation.
 This may be as the result of unfixed property damage, medical expenses, or significant trauma.

 - Tort liability comes into play when a party violates tort law.
 If one party causes economic damage to another– through injury or other means, the value thereof is liable.
 The amount to replace a car or an orthopedist’s bill would be two examples that would fall under the tort of conversion.

 A tortfeasor is a party that violates tort law by causing damage to another party.
 This can include physical damage, economic harm, or mental stress.
 These can run the gamut from reckless driving to asbestos contamination to battery.
 An intentional tort is caused when the tortfeasor committed a tort on their own volition.
-These intentional torts require four factors: 1.) the act, 2.) intent, 3.) causation, and 4.) consequence.
+These intentional torts require four factors: 1.) the act, 2.) intent, 3.) causation, and 4.) consequences.
 The exact intent and the one that occurred need not be exactly the same, but if there is an intent to cause harm, it would be part of an intentional tort.

 Common torts are fought over in and out of courts every day.
 Many include similar ones including:

 - Battery is the use of unjustified or improper physical contact.
 This occurs when the aggressor intentionally acts to cause harm.
 Battery must include both the intent to cause harm and the result of actual harm.

 - False imprisonment under intentional tort law is the direct restraint of an individual without proper legal justification or an assault on dignity.
 This can include an aggressor confining a person without a certain boundary that the victim is aware of at the time of constraint.
 This must happen with the intent of confining the victim within these fixed boundaries with no reasonable means of escape.